Signature Events and Programs

 Fun, challenging, educational weekends just for teens.
 The focus is on motivating teens to find their inner leader and give them tools they can take away and use in their everyday life.
 Plus, there is plenty of time for hanging out and getting to know other teens in the inherited bleeding disorders community.

 A great partnership event with the Virginia Hemophilia Treatment Centers to celebrate the holiday season.
 There is always great food, education, and networking.
-2018 Winter Gatherings December 8th
+Save The Date: 2018 Winter Gatherings will be December 8th.